RyanShooner/swirl-tbp/README.md

 Note that in the 'Token' line above, the vertical line (|) is necessary to indicate that the *R* code spans multiple lines.
 Each line must begin with a number of blank spaces, as tabs are not allowed in YAML files.
 Alternatively, the *R* code can be specified on a single line with statements separated by semi-colons.

 A developer can also provide a 'NumTimes' value.
 When a lesson is run, the question will be repeated (using dynamically generated values) the specified number of times (if not specified, 'NumTimes' defaults to 1).

+The HintFunction specifies the name of a function that can be used to provide tailored hints based on the student's answer.
+See the lesson.yaml and accompanying initLesson.R files for an example.

 An example lesson.yaml file is provided in the  'Template_Based_Practice_Problems' directory.